Nethrenial/sysco_typescript_session/pages/topic-types/more-examples.md

-# More examples of types
+# More examples of type aliases

 You saw an example with using it for object types, but "type" can be used to type literally anything in TypeScript.